CPAP Mask Reviews: Compare and Shop

 Philips Respironics is soon to unleash the WISP nasal CPAP mask on the market and I’m not quite sure how I feel about this mask.
 I have seen the demos of this mask and read product specs and looked all the “catchy” images and marketing and I’m just not sure how I feel about another nasal style mask on the market.
 I want to get excited about it but my reservations are as follows:

 Nasal pillows are controlling the nasal interface market right now.
 Not only are they more comfortable but there is much less to them to cause irritation plus cleaning and maintenance is a breeze.
 The Respironics WISP headgear resembles a nasal pillow style and the cushion is small and lightweight.
-If anything, I would call it a nasal/nasal pillow hybrid.
+If anything, I would call it a nasal/nasal pillow hybrid similar to the DreamWear.
 This may be just the angle Respironics is taking with the mask.
 We have seen extremely lightweight masks released from their competitors such as the ResMed Mirage FX and The Fisher Paykel Eson, however the WISP headgear makes me wonder if it may be better (we’ll let our customers be the judge).

 The TrueBlue Story